fluca1978/fluca1978.github.io/_posts/2021-09-06-PerlWeeklyChallenge129.md

 ---
 My personal solutions to the Perl Weekly Challenge.

-# Perl Weekly Challenge 129: to much complex?
+# Perl Weekly Challenge 129: trees and sums

 One way to let me improve my knowledge about Raku (aka Perl 6) is to implement programs in it.
 Unluckily, I don't have any production code to implement in Raku yet (sob!).